Physical Fitness Standards

 - Does your current physical fitness standard confrom to the guidelines of the EEOC, ADA, and Civil Rights Act?
 A legally defensible standard must.

-We help design your physical abilities & fitness standards
+We design validated physical abilities & fitness standards

 OR, select one of our already-developed and well researched fitness standards that have been in use by various agencies for decades.

-We have the expertise in both law enforcement and research to develop physical standards that are based on bona-fide occupational requirements - the best way to minimize your liablity risk.
+We have the expertise in both law enforcement and research to develop physical standards that are based on bona-fide occupational qualifications and consistend with business necessity - the best way to minimize your liablity risk.

 Contact us today